-- Shows up in the Dead or Alive movie when Hayabusa throws a ninja off a balcony.
+- Shows up in 'DOA Dead Or Alive'' when Hayabusa throws a ninja off a balcony.

-- It happens twice in the film version of Twenty One Jump Street, where the third character to fall off of his motorcyle does so, and during the end credits.
+- It happens twice in the film version of 21 Jump Street, where the third character to fall off of his motorcyle does so, and during the end credits.

 - The Lord of the Rings: In Two Towers, during the fight at Helm's deep when one of the Uruk-hai throws an elf off of the Deeping Wall to his death.
 Another in Return of The King when a mook gets pushed off an oliphaunt by Legolas.

 - While John McClaine is driving through a park in Die Hard With A Vengeance, he's asked if he's aiming for people.
 "No..."
-(Wilheim scream) "Except for maybe that mime."
+(Wilhelm scream) "Except for maybe that mime."

 - The over-the-top schlock celebration Chillerama treats us to a scene of a victim being sodomized by a zombie—and repeatedly Wilhelm-screaming in time with the—ahem—action.

 - One can be overheard in Accepted when a skateboarder wipes out offscreen.